Canadian Children's Rights Council Inc. - Conseil canadien des droits des enfants inc.

 Toronto lawyers filed the appeal on behalf of four Alberta fathers who were ordered to make immediate child support payments stretching back as far as 1997.

-The fathers are appealing an Alberta court decision in January that required parents with child support payments based on old court orders and separation agreements to pay thousands more in retroactive support to better reflect their higher incomes.
+The fathers are appealing an Alberta court decision in January that required parents with child support payments based on old court orders and separation agreements to pay thousands more retroactive support to better reflect their higher incomes.

 One of the appellants "is about as opposite from a deadbeat dad as you can get," lead counsel Deidre Smith said from her Toronto office.